Fraxinus americana

-Fraxinus americana, the white ash or American ash, is a fast-growing species of ash tree native to eastern and central North America.
+Fraxinus americana, the white ash or American ash, is a deciduous tree in the olive family (Oleaceae) native to eastern and central North America.
+It is straight-trunked and fast-growing, reaching 60 to 90 feet tall with a canopy spread of 50 to 75 feet wide.
+The tree is highly valued as lumber for its straight grain and superior hardness.

-White ash trees are threatened by the invasive emerald ash borer.
-The tree is highly valued as lumber.
+The white ash population in North America is under significant threat of extinction by the invasive emerald ash borer, which was first identified in the United States in Canton, Michican in 2002.

 Description

 The name white ash derives from the glaucous undersides of the leaves.
 It is similar in appearance to the green ash, making identification difficult.
 The lower sides of the leaves of white ash are lighter in color than their upper sides, and the outer surface of the twigs of white ash may be flaky or peeling.
 Green ash leaves are similar in color on upper and lower sides, and twigs are smoother.
 White ash leaves turn yellow or red in autumn.
 Despite some overlap, the two species tend to grow in different locations as well; white ash is a forest tree that commonly occurs alongside sugar maple while green ash is a pioneer species that inhabits riparian zones and disturbed areas.
 The white ash's compound leaves usually have seven leaflets per leaf whereas the counts in other ash trees more often vary.

 Like other species in the section Melioides, Fraxinus americana is dioecious, with male and female flowers produced on separate individuals.

 The C-shaped leaf scars of white ash are useful in distinguishing this species from the closely related green ash (Fraxinus pennsylvanica).
 The lateral buds of F. pennsylvanica share a less curved margin with their corresponding leaf scars, imparting an overall D shape to the latter.